Skip to main content

 Pricing Rules

 Configure how your services are priced and how commissions are structured for travel agents.
-Navigate to Settings > Financial > Pricing Rules, which has two tabs: Markups tab Create markup rules that automatically calculate selling prices based on your costs:
+Navigate to Settings > Financial > Pricing Rules, which has two tabs: Markups tab Markups are what tell Odia how to calculate a selling price from a supplier cost.
+Once you have at least one markup configured, the pricing dialog on every Journey switches into formula mode — your team enters a cost and the system automatically calculates the selling price for them, with a live breakdown showing every step.

 MethodHow it worksBest for